 - First Nations Health Authority: Alcohol Use: Risk Mitigation Strategies During a Pandemic (April 1, 2020)

 - First Nations Health Authority: Staying Connected during the Pandemic: Drawing on Indigenous Strengths to Stay Connected and Well (May 18, 2020)

-- First Nations and Inuit Health Branch: NIHB Medical Transportation and Hygiene for Medical Drivers and Medical Van Operators during COVID-19 Pandemic (PDF file): April 2, 2020
+- First Nations and Inuit Health Branch (FNIHB): NIHB Medical Transportation and Hygiene for Medical Drivers and Medical Van Operators during COVID-19 Pandemic (PDF file): April 2, 2020

 - First Nations and Inuit Hope for Wellness Help Line can be called at 1-855-242-3310 or 1-310-855-HOPE.
 (May 18, 2020)